wwoast/constantina/docs/INSTALL.md

 #### UWSGI and Nginx on a Private Server
 Constantina strongly recommends using Nginx as the forward-facing web server, and UWSGI for the application server.
 It has the best performance and flexibility of all the configuration strategies presented.

-##### Blog mode (no authentication)
 This setup is shown in the `config/webservers/nginx-uwsgi-blog.conf` file.

-If Constantina is a public blog, then chances are you don't want users to authenticate.
-By configuring `images/` to use the private path as its root, you "pretend" the private directory exists inside the public one.
-In actuality, the basic public/private split is preserved, should you wish to enable authentication later on.

 Constantina itself will only respond to requests without _any_ provided URI path (`location = /`).
 All other requests are assumed to be for static files.